privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 icon: 'material/target-account'
 ---

-Balancing security, privacy, and usability is one of the first and most difficult tasks you'll face on your privacy journey.
+Balancing security, privacy and usability is one of the first and most difficult tasks you'll face on your privacy journey.
 Everything is a trade-off: The more secure something is, the more restricting or inconvenient it generally is, et cetera.
 Often people find that the problem with the tools they see recommended is they're just too hard to start using!

 If you wanted to use the **most** secure tools available, you'd have to sacrifice *a lot* of usability.
 And even then, ==nothing is ever fully secure.== There's **high** security, but never **full** security.
 That's why threat models are important.